For additional information, read the Nomination Form PDF

 NRHP Reference Number 89001897

-The ability of mail-order companies to bring stylish, well-crafted houses to the American countryside is clearly demonstrated in the Frank Lawrence House, a commodious multi-gabled Colonial Revival residence in sparsely populated southern Montgomery County.
+The ability of mail-order companies to bring stylish, well-crafted houses to the American countryside is clearly demonstrated in the Frank Lawrence House, a commodious multi-gabled Colonial Revival residence in sparsely populated southern Montgomery County, near its border with Floyd County.
 The house was built around 1918 using a model from a Sears, Roebuck and Company catalog.
 Most of its elements were shipped by railroad.
 The Sears catalog describes the model as a “large modern residence with a large front porch with Colonial columns.”
 Interior details included with it were “colonnaded openings between hall and living room; built-in bookcases with leaded glass doors in living room; china closet in dining room; and semi-open stairs.”
 The house, model C215, was offered from 1911 to 1917 and was priced at $1,561.
 The Frank Lawrence House is the only dwelling in Montgomery County positively identified as a mail-order structure.

 The Frank Lawrence House was listed in the registers under the Prehistoric and Historic Resources of Montgomery County MPD.